Eastern Washington eyes first road win in clash with Cal

 “It’s all about mind-set for him,” Riley noted.
 “I’ve got to do a better job early in games of just finding ways to get him to the rim and finding ways for him to assert that aggressiveness.
 When he does that, it’s pretty fun to watch.”

-The same could be said of Cal’s Devin Askew at Arizona on Sunday, when he went for a season-best 25 points in a 81-68 defeat.
+The same could be said of Cal’s Devin Askew at Arizona on Sunday, when he went for a season-best 25 points in an 81-68 defeat.

 “I think we took a big step forward,” Golden Bears coach Mark Fox said after the loss.
 “Devin Askew played with a big heart and great poise.
 He was terrific.”